 Carolyn was right: you never know what you’re going to see, or where you’re going to see it.
 Sabi Sands, a huge game reserve that’s adjacent to Kruger National Park is known for its abundant leopard population, even though it’s a pretty solitary animal.
 We chanced upon one that was sauntering along the road, heedless of the safari vehicle.
 We experienced another advantage of being in a private reserve when heading back in the dark, we spotted a leopard bent on something.
 And we followed through the bush until the leopard stopped for a drink in a pond just outside the warden’s fence.

 In Sabi, a crew of two mans the Land cruisers.
 One is the driver, driving on mostly unpaved roads (at best).
-In a seat in front sits the “tracker” (another childhood dream), scanning for signs of wild life.
+In a seat in front sits the “tracker” (another childhood dream), scanning for signs of wildlife.
 Our tracker, with a spotlight, saw a chameleon about 50 feet away (in the dark and brought him back to show us).
 The tracker also helped the driver as we set to follow the leopard in the dark over hill and dale.

-I did take a nature walk, accompanied by two of the driver/rangers, armed with an elephant gun and five bullets (that’s what it takes to kill a rogue elephant), where they showed us plants (the amarula[FH1] tree produces a liqueur that is a match for Bailey’s, and elephants like the pulp of the fruit, too, and will trample the area under the female tree—it’s the only one that produces the fruit—in their enormous appetite for almost everything green (we examined elephant and rhino poop and compared what they’d eaten).
+I did take a nature walk, accompanied by two of the driver/rangers, armed with an elephant gun and five bullets (that’s what it takes to kill a rogue elephant), where they showed us plants, including the amarula tree that produces a liqueur that is a match for Bailey’s.
+Elephants like the pulp of the fruit, too, and will trample the area under the female tree—it’s the only one that produces the fruit—in their enormous appetite for almost everything green (we examined elephant and rhino poop and compared what they’d eaten).

 The “chocolate” included hyenas, jackals, the African civet cat, the genet—I think you get the picture.